v-rgrace/Viva/Viva/glint/setup/id-update.md

    :::image type="content" source="../../media/glint/setup/import-choice.png" alt-text="Screenshot of the import option selection screen, including the Employee ID Updates option.":::

 5. Drag and drop or browse to choose your ID update file and select **Upload File**.
-6. A progress bar at the top of the page show the status of the ID update file and you receive an email when the file is read to confirm.
+6. A progress bar at the top of the page show the status of the ID update file and you receive an email when the file is ready to confirm.
 7. When the upload is complete, select **Review Upload** on the **People** page.
 8. In the **Confirm your import** dialog that appears, verify that:
    1. The number of IDs updated is correct
    1. There are 0 unchanged IDs
    2. There are 0 errors found.
 Select **Download Errors** to review a file of warnings/errors if needed.
-Use this article to troubleshoot: [Resolve upload errors related to employee ID updates](#troubleshoot-warnings-and-errors).
+To troubleshoot, see: [Resolve upload errors related to employee ID updates](#troubleshoot-warnings-and-errors).

       :::image type="content" source="../../media/glint/setup/id-update-confim.png" alt-text="Screenshot of Confirm your import dialog with a summary of updates, errors, and a summary download option.":::

-3. Optionally, select **Download Summary** to download a file summarizing ID changes to your device.
+3. Optionally, select **Download Summary** to download a file summarizing ID changes.
 4. To finish the update, select **Confirm Import**.

    > [!IMPORTANT]
    > To prevent the ID update from cancelling, confirm the import within 60 minutes of receving the **Confirm your Glint file** email.

-6. A progress bar at the top of the page show the status of the update and you receive an email when the file is successfully imported.
+6. A progress bar at the top of the page shows the status of the update and you receive an email when the file is successfully imported.

 ## Troubleshoot warnings and errors